 Released on “Balto”-based label

-Who knew, in 1973, the global reach Brockington’s Silver Spring-based sounds would later enjoy?
+Who knew, in 1973, the eventual global reach of Brockington’s Silver Spring-based sounds?

 - Around this time, DC-based producer/songwriter, Caltrick Simone (née Jeff Stein), would launch his label, Secant Records.
-Humorist and percussionist, Dave Nuttycombe, who did work as a session musician at Track Recorders, recalls playing drums on Secant’s first two 45 releases, with the first recording session being particularly memorable:
+Percussionist and humorist, Dave Nuttycombe, who did session work at Track Recorders, recalls playing drums on Secant’s first two 45 releases, with the first recording session being particularly memorable:

 That session was to record two songs for a 45 by a very precocious 16-year-old from Springfield, Va., Jan Ince, who wrote and sang well beyond her years.
 “I’ve Been Waiting” b/w “Sailor” was Pick Hit of the Week on an AM station in Easton, Md.
 We all drove down when she was interviewed by the DJ.
 She later moved to England and married Nick Glennie-Smith, now a big-time movie soundtrack guy.